-The crotchety old curmudgeon ain’t exactly a plethora of positivity and our hut mirrors its owner; worn and forlorn!
+The crotchety old curmudgeon ain’t exactly a plethora of positivity, and our hut mirrors its owner; worn and forlorn!
 On the positive side, his large German Shepard has taken a shine to me, and can’t seem to conceal his affectionate zeal while trying to lick the epidermal layer off the face of his new best friend.

 After hiking the Mayan ruins of Cahel Pech, we head back into town to book for tomorrow what looks like an exciting excursion to the cave of Actun Tunichil Muknal (ATM); the reason we’ve come all the way to San Ignacio.
 We’re informed there are only two requirements for those wishing to explore the cave: being physically fit and also mentally prepared for the tragedies that lie within.

-Actun Tunichil Muknal, translating to ‘Cave of the Stone Sepulcher’, is a relatively unknown jungle cave discovered in 1989 and only open to the public since 1998.
+Actun Tunichil Muknal, translating to ‘Cave of the Stone Sepulcher’, is a relatively unknown jungle cave discovered in 1989 and open to the public since 1998.
 It is a spectacular network of subterranean spaces where 1000 – 2000 years ago, the Maya ventured down over three miles into the earth to reach this underworld for religious ceremonies that included grisly human sacrifices.

-After a 45 minute hike and three river crossings, we emerge from the jumbo of shadows of the jungle canopy, and spot the gaping mouth of the ATM cave that resembles an hour-glass, with emerald water pouring out from within.
+After 45 minutes hiking and three river crossings, we emerge from the jumbo of shadows of the jungle canopy, and spot the gaping mouth of the ATM cave that resembles an hour-glass, with emerald water pouring out from within.
 The cave was believed by Mayans to be ‘Xibalba’, the Place of Fright; and a portal to another world.
 Donning our safety helmets and securing water-proof head lamps, we stuff our cameras and clothes into a dry sack, ready for the adventure that lies beyond.

 Taking a big breath, we plunge into a tranquil pool and enter through the portal of the cave.
 Just minutes later I’m attacked by a denizen of the deep when one of the many little fish, apparently fancying themselves as guardians of this Mayan underworld, makes his bold move.
 The naughty wee nibbler has the audacity to nip me right on my nipple!
 We are now immersed in the blackness of the cave, and for the next three hours bid farewell to the light of the world, relying only on our small helmet lights.
 Welcome to the abyss!